ClementMegemont/MedicalSegmentation/README.md

   </tr>
 </table>

+The dataset includes 204 labeled images and 1004 unlabeled images.
+For this project, only the labeled images are used, focusing on supervised learning.
+To expand the dataset, data augmentation was applied by performing horizontal and vertical flips, increasing the total number of images from 204 to 612.

 ## Model Architecture

 The model used is an enhanced version of the U-Net, called Attention U-Net, which is widely applied in medical image segmentation.